AdobeDocs/analytics-platform.en/help/data-ingestion/aepwebsdk.md

     ![Workspace Select Data view](./assets/cja-projects-3.png).

-5. Start dragging and dropping dimensions and metrics on the [!UICONTROL Freeform table] in the [!UICONTROL Panel] to create your first report.
+5. To create your first report, start dragging and dropping dimensions and metrics on the [!UICONTROL Freeform table] in the [!UICONTROL Panel].
 As an example, drag `Program Points Balance` and `Page View` as metrics and `email` as dimension to get a quick overview of profiles that have visited your website and are part of the loyalty program collecting loyalty points.

     ![Workspace - First Report](./assets/cja-projects-5.png)